 Statistics of patient recruitment failures

-Along with increasing clinical trial market, there are also huge hurdles in patient recruitment, here are some interesting statistics
+Along with the increasing clinical trial market, there are also huge hurdles in patient recruitment, here are some interesting statistics

 - According to the National Institutes of Health (NIH), more than 80% of clinical trials in the United States fail to meet their patient recruitment timelines.
 These delays increase costs, may deplete resources, and prolong the time to enter the market.